Reading time: 2 mins 50s

 Here are a few practical thoughts on how to do so with the team you lead.

-- Everyone is experiencing trials and challenges right now.
-Don’t assume therefore that people feel the same way about their work as before.
+- Everyone is experiencing challenges right now.
+Don’t assume that people feel the same way about their work as before.

 - Anticipate this.
 Talk about the purpose of your team.
 Much more than normal.
 Discuss the relevance and impact of your work on others.
 Remind people why your team is important.

 - Make it personal.
 Remind team members why what they do matters and to whom.

 - Create hyper-focus.
 This means your team goals are clear, simple, and ambitious.
 7, 8 or 10 goals are too many.
 Concentrate your team’s energy on doing a few things really well.

 - Break big goals down into smaller ones.
 Radically re-prioritise work and consider which goals should not be worked on at all!

 - Keep your team in the loop on decisions being made in the wider business.
 It’s the unknown that unsettles people.
 Make time for discussion, so people can process what these decisions mean to them.

 - Ensure people are seen and heard.
 This is a basic human need – amplified by isolation and remote work.
 People want to be known and valued for who they are.
 Not treated like machines.

 - Celebrate small wins … for goals achieved and for conduct that reinforces your culture.
 Recognise people who help others.
 Ensure you too are a positive inspiration to the people around you.